top of page

 Net Metering was implemented in Illinois in 2008 to incentivize the adoption of solar energy and build up a mature market.
 For years, the transition of Net Metering has been planned and negotiated, including during negotiations for the Future Energy Jobs Act (FEJA) in 2015-2016 and the Climate and Equitable Jobs Act (CEJA) of 2021.

-Why is Net Metering changing?
+Why did Net Metering change?

 Net Metering is a common practice nationwide to incentivize the adoption of solar energy and renewable energy technologies by making renewable energy more accessible and economically viable.